robert-hh/SH1106/readme.md

 - width and height define the size of the display
 - i2c is an I2C object, which has to be created beforehand and tells the ports for SDA and SCL.
 - res is the GPIO Pin object for the reset connection.
 It will be initialized by the driver.
-If it is not needed, 'None' has to be supplied.
+If it is not needed, `None` has to be supplied.
 - adr is the I2C address of the display.
 Default 0x3c or 60